Skip to main content

 · Enhance microcirculation, improving oxygen and nutrient delivery to the scalp.

-In a case series involving patients with LPP, consistent LLLT use led to reduced perifollicular inflammation and symptom relief, although significant hair regrowth was limited.
+In a case series involving patients with LPP, consistent use led to reduced perifollicular inflammation and symptom relief, although significant hair regrowth was limited.

 Scalp Massage: Mechanical Stimulation for Tissue Health